CartoDB/carto.js/doc/API.md

 ### Specific UI functions

-There are a few functions in CartoDB.js for creating, enabling, and disabling pieces of the user-interface.
+There are a few functions in CartoDB.js for creating, enabling, and disabling components of the user-interface.

 ##### cartodb.geo.ui.Tooltip